Auto Loan Calculator

 ($30,000 - $10,000) × 8% = $1,600

-Some states, including California, the District of Columbia, Hawaii, Kentucky, Maryland, Michigan, Montana, and Virginia, do not give any sales tax discount on trade-ins.
-This Auto Loan Calculator uses the state's Trade-in Value to compute sales tax on Trade-in Value.
+Be aware that some states—including California, the District of Columbia, Hawaii, Kentucky, Maryland, Michigan, Montana, and Virginia—do not offer this sales tax discount on trade-ins.
+Our Auto Loan Calculator factors in state-specific tax rules to accurately compute your sales tax based on your trade-in value.

 $30,000 × 8% = $2,400